abdallah-moh1/amethyst/ROADMAP.md

 ## 0.4.0 — Notebook and Notes system

-- Create notes and notebooks
+- CRUD operations for notes and notebooks
 - Save note contents
 - Restore last opened note
-- Autosave for real notes

-## 0.5.0 — CRUD operations for notes
+## 0.5.0 — Ui implementation of the Notebooks and Notes system

-- Delete notes and notebooks
-- Rename notes and notebooks
+- Notebooks section in the sidebar
+- implemetn the Notebooks and notes CRUD operations in the sidebar
-- Move notes between notebooks
+- Autosave notes
 - Confirmation dialogs for destructive actions

 ## 0.6.0 — Search and Navigation